joaocsilva/hammerspoon/README.md

 config.Seal.key = 'SOME-KEY'
 ```

-Usage: Type `tr` following the langcode to which you want to translate the text, and the text to be translate
+The Usage: Type `tr` following the langcode to which you want to translate the text,
+and the text to be translate
 ```
 tr [to] [text to translate]
 ```

 ![gtranslate](./docs/gtranslate.png)

-### Small improvements on Seal plugins

-A [Pull-Request](https://github.com/Hammerspoon/Spoons/pull/221) is open to make
-some improvements in some plugins, check the [patch](./patches/seal-pr-221.patch)
-for more details.

 ## Update spoons

 Run the script `update-spoons.sh`.

 This will clone the [Spoons](https://github.com/Hammerspoon/Spoons) repo into a
-temporary folder, apply the patches and copy the result into the `Spoons` folder.
+temporary folder, apply [the patches](./patches/) and copy the result into the
+`Spoons` folder.

 All the un-used Spoons are ignored in the `.gitignore`.